Nuisance wildlife and pests—including rats, mice, raccoons, and mosquitoes—can carry many diseases that pose serious risks to your household.

 Escherichia Coli – E. coli

 E. coli is naturally found in the intestinal tracts of many domestic animals, including cattle, sheep, and goats.
-In fact, the bacteria is normally part of a healthy human intestinal tract.
-But some strains of this bacteria can cause disease.
+The bacteria are normally part of a healthy human intestinal tract, but some strains of this bacterium can cause disease.
+Certain E. coli strains—like O157:H7—are especially dangerous and commonly linked to contaminated food or water.

 The best way to prevent infection is to cook meat to safe temperatures and avoid unpasteurized dairy products.
 Additionally, you should wash your hands regularly before preparing food.